-Courtney Stewart is the recipient of a Fueled by Purpose micro grant.
-Fueled by Purpose is the nonprofit sister company to My Founder Story and is dedicated to providing resources to female-identifying founders.
+Courtney Stewart is the recipient of a micro grant from My Founder Story, a program dedicated to providing resources to female-identifying founders.
 Since 2018, more than $220,000 in grants and services have been donated to women business owners.
 To learn more and apply, visit our grants page.

 Courtney Stewart was getting ready for her high school homecoming dance.
 She found the perfect sparkly gold mini dress and shoes.
 Her hair was done and she was experimenting with her makeup.
 She loved how her look was coming together.
 She knew that her newfound confidence had something to do with her current foster care family.
 Courtney had faced significant trauma as a child.
 Her new family made sure Courtney knew she was worthy of love.
 They encouraged her to be herself, to try new things and to grow.
 And though she wasn’t sure who that was just yet, Courtney knew she was discovering who she was meant to be.
 When she swiped on a bold shade of lipstick to finish her look, something inside her came alive.
 She felt invincible.

 Her foster family helped her heal.
 She developed resilience, hope and empathy.
 As an adult, she wanted to make a difference in the world.
 She wanted others to feel the sense of empowerment she felt when she first discovered lipstick and each time she wore it after that.
 But Courtney wasn’t sure how her goal would take shape.
 She attended Spelman College and earned a bachelor’s degree in political science.
 She moved to Washington, DC, got her master’s degree and started working as an auditor in public service.
 All the while, she was hatching a plan to start her own business combining her passion for social justice and her love of lipstick.